joker1007/crono_trigger/README.md

     throw :retry # break execution and retry task throw :abort # break execution and raise AbortExecution.
-AbortExecution is not retried throw :ok    # break execution and handle task as success end end
+AbortExecution is not retried throw :ok    # break execution and handle task as success throw :ok_without_reset    # break execution and handle task as success but without schedule reseting and unlocking end end
 ```